- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 What if this clause or at least one dimension of the clause related to indirect access is inconsistent with US law?

 Companies enjoy placing items into contracts that are in contradiction to the laws of a country.

-- One of the problems, with combating indirect access, is the few entities that help companies defend it, keep their information private.
-Their first approach seems to be to focus on one contract at a time rather than develop and published an overarching strategy.
+- One of the problems with combating indirect access is the few entities that help companies defend it, keep their information private.
+Their first approach seems to focus on one contract at a time rather than developing and published an overarching strategy.

 - SAP, on the other hand, can internally coordinate and then share its information privately.
 This puts every customer at a disadvantage.
 While customers can coordinate through user groups, this has not yet lead to a coordinated approach on indirect access.

 This article will discuss this issue and look into the history of something called a tying arrangement or tying agreement.

 What is Indirect Access?

 This will be a brief review for those initiated, but I need to level set for those new to this topic.

 Indirect access is when a software vendor charges to access the data that is stored in their system.
 The concept is still relatively new and tends to only apply to substantial software companies with products already installed at companies.

 When Do SAP Customers Learn of Indirect Access Exposure?